-Drugs of abuse alter the way people think, feel, and behave by disrupting neurotransmission, the process of communication between brain cells.
-Over the past few decades, studies have established that drug dependence and addiction are features of an organic brain disease caused by drugs' cumulative impacts on neurotransmission.
-Scientists continue to build on this essential understanding with experiments to further elucidate the physiological bases for drug abuse vulnerability as well as the full dimensions and progression of the disease.
-The findings provide powerful leads to new medications and behavioral treatments.
+Drugs can alter the way people think, feel, and behave by disrupting neurotransmission, the process of communication between neurons (nerve cells) in the brain.
+Many scientific studies conducted over decades have established that drug dependence and addiction are features of an organic brain disorder caused by drugs’ cumulative impacts on neurotransmission.
+Scientists continue to build on this essential understanding with experiments to further elucidate the physiological factors that make a person prone to using drugs, as well as the full dimensions and progression of the disorder.
+The findings provide powerful leads for developing new medications and behavioral treatments.

-This second article in our NIDA Notes Reference Series discusses the central importance of studying drugs' effects on neurotransmission and describes some of the most common experimental methods used in this research.
-As with other articles in the series, we provide illustrative references from articles published in NIDA Notes.
+This second article in our NIDA Notes Reference Series discusses the central importance of studying drugs’ effects on neurotransmission and describes some of the most common experimental methods used in this research.
+As with other articles in the series (see “Animal Experiments in Addiction Science”), we provide illustrative references from articles published in NIDA Notes.

 A person reads.
-The words on the page enter the brain through the eyes and are transformed into information that is relayed, from cell to cell, to regions that process visual input and attach meaning and memory.
-When inside cells, the information takes the form of an electrical signal.
-To cross the tiny intercellular gap that separates one cell from the next, the information takes the form of a chemical signal.
-The specialized chemicals that carry the signals across the intercellular gaps, or synapses, are called neurotransmitters.
+The words on the page enter the brain through the eyes and are converted into information that is relayed, from one neuron to the next, to regions that process visual input and attach meaning and memory.
+When inside neurons, the information takes the form of an electrical signal.
+To cross the tiny gap, or synapse, that separates one neuron from the next, the information takes the form of a chemical signal.
+The specialized molecules that carry the signals across the synapses are called neurotransmitters.

-The ebb and flow of neurotransmitters—neurotransmission—is thus an essential feature of the brain's response to experience and the environment.
-To grasp the basic idea of neurotransmission, compare the brain to a computer.
-A computer consists of basic units (semiconductors) that are organized into circuits; it processes information by relaying electric current from unit to unit; the amount of current and its route through the circuitry determine the final output.
-The brain's corresponding basic units are the neurons—100 billion of them; the brain relays information from neuron to neuron using electricity and neurotransmitters; the volume of these signals and their routes through the organ determine what we perceive, think, feel, and do.
+The ebb and flow of neurotransmitters—neurotransmission—is thus an essential feature of the brain’s response to experience and the environment.
+To grasp the basic idea of neurotransmission, think of a computer.
+A computer consists of basic units, semiconductors, which are organized into circuits; it processes information by relaying an electric current from unit to unit; the amount of current and its route through the circuitry determine the final output.
+The brain’s corresponding basic units are the neurons—86 billion of them.
+The brain relays information from neuron to neuron using electricity and neurotransmitters; the volume of these signals and their routes through the organ determine what we perceive, think, feel, and do.

 Of course, the brain, a living organ, is much more complex and capable than any machine.
-Brain cells respond with greater versatility to more types of input than any semiconductor; they also can change, grow, and reconfigure their own circuits.
+Neurons respond with greater versatility to more types of input than any semiconductor; they also can change, grow, and reconfigure their own circuits.

 The Basic Research Questions

-Neuroscientists seeking to understand why a drug is abused and the consequences of that abuse focus on two issues:
+Neuroscientists seeking to understand why people use drugs and the consequences of drug use focus on two issues:

-- Which neurotransmitter or neurotransmitters does it affect?
+- Which neurotransmitter or neurotransmitters does the drug affect?

 Which Neurotransmitter or Neurotransmitters Does the Drug Affect?

-Some drugs primarily disrupt one neurotransmitter or class of neurotransmitters.
-For example, opioid drug abusers experience changes that are similar to—but more pronounced than—those that accompany normal fluctuations in the brain's natural opioid-like neurotransmitters, endorphin and enkephalin: increased analgesia, decreased alertness, and slowed respiration (see table).
-Other drugs interact with more than one type of neurotransmitter.
-Cocaine, for example, attaches to structures that regulate dopamine, thereby producing euphoria; however, cocaine also produces changes in norepinephrine and glutamate, which are the sources of its stimulant effects.
+Some drugs primarily affect one neurotransmitter or class of neurotransmitters.
+For example, prescription opioids and heroin produce effects that are similar to (but more pronounced than) those produced by the neurotransmitters endorphin and enkephalin: increased analgesia, decreased alertness, and slowed respiration.
+Other drugs disrupt more than one type of neurotransmitter.
+Cocaine, for example, attaches to structures that regulate dopamine, leading to increases in dopamine activity and producing euphoria; it also produces changes in norepinephrine and glutamate systems that cause stimulant effects.

-Because a neurotransmitter often stimulates or inhibits a cell that produces a different neurotransmitter, a drug that alters one can have secondary impacts on another.
-In fact, the key effect that all abused drugs appear to have in common—a dramatic increase in dopamine signaling in the nucleus accumbens (NAc), leading to euphoria and a desire to repeat the experience—is in many cases an indirect one.
-For example, nicotine stimulates dopamine-releasing cells directly by stimulating their acetylcholine receptors, and also indirectly by triggering higher levels of glutamate, a neurotransmitter that acts as an accelerator for neuron activity throughout the brain.1
+Because a neurotransmitter can stimulate or inhibit neurons that produce different neurotransmitters, a drug that disrupts one neurotransmitter can have secondary impacts on others.
+For example, nicotine stimulates cells directly by activating their receptors for acetylcholine, and indirectly by inducing higher levels of glutamate, a neurotransmitter that acts as an accelerator for neuron activity throughout the brain.
+A key effect that all drugs that cause dependence and addiction appear to have in common—a dramatic increase in dopamine signaling in a brain area called the nucleus accumbens (NAc), leading to euphoria and a desire to repeat the experience—is in many cases an indirect one.

 How Does the Drug Alter Neurotransmission?

-Neurotransmission is a cyclic process that transpires in several steps utilizing specialized components of the sending and receiving cells (see inset box below).
-Identifying the precise step that a drug disrupts, and how, provides crucial insight into its impact on abusers and is key to identifying medical and behavioral interventions to inhibit, counter, or reverse the disruption.
+As described above, neurotransmission is a cyclic process that transpires in several steps utilizing specialized components of the sending and receiving neurons.
+Identifying the precise step that a drug disrupts, and how, provides crucial insight into its impact on users, and is key to developing medical and behavioral interventions to inhibit, counter, or reverse the disruption.

 Some drugs mimic neurotransmitters.
-Opioid drugs such as heroin and OxyContin, for example, chemically resemble the brain's natural opioids sufficiently to engage and stimulate their specialized receptors.
-Since heroin stimulates many more receptors than the brain uses in the normal cycle of endorphin and enkephalin release and uptake, the result is a massive amplification of opioid activity.
-Marijuana and hashish mimic cannabinoid neurotransmitters, the most important of which is anandamide.
+Heroin and prescription opioids, for example, chemically resemble the brain’s natural opioids (endorphin and enkephalin) sufficiently to engage and stimulate their specialized receptors.
+Since heroin stimulates many more receptors more strongly than the natural opioids, the result is a massive amplification of opioid receptor activity.
+Marijuana mimics cannabinoid neurotransmitters, the most important of which is anandamide.
 Nicotine attaches to receptors for acetylcholine, the neurotransmitter for the cholinergic system.

-Some drugs alter neurotransmission by interacting with molecular components of the sending and receiving process other than receptors.
-Cocaine, for example, attaches to the dopamine transporter, the molecular conduit that draws free-floating dopamine out of the synapse and back into the sending cell.
-As long as cocaine occupies the transporter, dopamine cannot reenter the cell by this route.
-It builds up in the synapse, stimulating receiving cell receptors more copiously and producing much greater dopamine impact on the receiving cells than occurs naturally.
-"Cocaine's Dopamine Connections" enumerates some of cocaine's interactions with the mechanisms of dopamine signaling, and how they motivate abuse and contribute to dependence and addiction.
+Other drugs alter neurotransmission by interacting with molecular components of the sending and receiving process other than receptors.
+Cocaine, for example, attaches to the dopamine transporter, the molecular conduit that draws free-floating dopamine out of the synapse and back into the sending neuron.
+As long as cocaine occupies the transporter, dopamine cannot re-enter the neuron.
+It builds up in the synapse, stimulating receiving-neuron receptors more copiously and producing much greater dopamine impact on the receiving neurons than occurs naturally.
+The section “How Cocaine Motivates Drug Use and Causes Addiction” (below) enumerates some of cocaine’s interactions with the mechanisms of dopamine and other neurotransmitter signaling, and how they motivate use of the drug and contribute to dependence and addiction.

 Finally, some drugs alter neurotransmission by means other than increasing or decreasing the quantity of receptors stimulated.
-Benzodiazepines, such as diazepam or lorazepam, enhance receiving cells' responses when the neurotransmitter gamma-aminobutyric acid (GABA) attaches to their receptors.
-Benzodiazepines' relaxation effects result from this increased sensitivity to GABA's inhibitory impact on cellular activity.
+Benzodiazepines, such as diazepam or lorazepam, produce relaxation by enhancing receiving neurons’ responses when the inhibitory neurotransmitter GABA attaches to their receptors.

-During the early phase of an individual's drug experimentation, neurotransmission normalizes as intoxication wears off and the substance leaves the brain.
-Eventually, however, drugs wreak changes in cellular structure and function that lead to long-lasting or permanent neurotransmission abnormalities.
-These alterations underlie drug tolerance, addiction, withdrawal, and other persistent consequences.
+During the early phase of an individual’s drug experimentation, neurotransmission normalizes as intoxication wears off and the substance leaves the brain.
+Eventually, however, repeated drug use leads to changes in neuronal structure and function that cause long-lasting or permanent neurotransmission abnormalities.
+These alterations underlie drug tolerance (where higher doses of the drug are needed to produce the same effect), withdrawal, addiction, and other persistent consequences.

-Some drugs are toxic to nerve cells, and the effect accumulates with repeated exposures.
-For example, the club drug methylenedioxymethamphetamine (MDMA, ecstasy) damages axons that release serotonin; the result is disruption of serotonin neurotransmission that likely underlies the long-lasting memory problems experienced by abusers.4 Similarly, methamphetamine, over time, damages enough dopamine-sending cells to cause significant defects in thinking and motor skills; with abstinence, dopamine function can partially recover, but it is unclear whether cognitive and motor capabilities come back as well.5
+Some drugs are toxic to neurons, and the effect accumulates with repeated exposures.
+For example, the club drug methylenedioxymethamphetamine (MDMA [Ecstasy/Molly]) damages axons (the branch of a neuron that releases its neurotransmitter into the synapse) that release serotonin; the result is disruption of serotonin neurotransmission that may underlie the memory problems that are sometimes experienced by heavy users.
+Similarly, methamphetamine damage to dopamine-releasing neurons can cause significant defects in thinking and motor skills; with abstinence, dopamine function can partially recover, but the extent to which cognitive and motor capabilities can recover remains unclear.

-To determine whether or how a drug affects a particular neurotransmitter, researchers typically will compare individuals who have a history of drug exposure with others who do not.
-If researchers are investigating links between a drug's impact on neurotransmission and a drug-related behavior or symptom, they may compare individuals who exhibit the behavior or symptom with others who do not.
-The subjects in these experiments may be animals or people.
-In the case of animals, drug exposure often takes place under laboratory conditions designed to mimic human drug consumption.
+Researchers employ a panoply of methods to investigate drugs’ effects on neurotransmitter systems, including brain tissue assays, live studies, brain scans, and genetic studies.
+To determine whether a drug affects a particular neurotransmitter system, or how, researchers typically will compare animals or people who have a history of drug exposure with others who do not.
+Researchers investigating whether a drug’s impact on neurotransmission underlies a drug-related behavior or symptom may compare neurotransmitter activity in animals or people who exhibit the behavior or symptom and others who do not.
+In experiments with animals, drug exposure often takes place under laboratory conditions designed to mimic human drug consumption.
 Studies can be divided into those in which measurements are made in living animals or people and those in which animal brain tissue is removed and examined.

 Brain Tissue Assays